Namibnat/react-webpack-django-config-notes/notes.md

 **Now I want to get a "Hello world!"
 JavaScript file to get served by Django

 + Webpack's config is done in a file called "webpack.config.js", but out of the box it can work without any config.
-So, I want to start there, and get Django to be able to display something super basic from the default settings of webpack.
+So, I want to start there.
+Step one is to get Django to be able to display something basic from the default settings of webpack.
-+ "src/index.js" is the "entry point" that webpack expects to find the JavaScript file that is going to import all the other modules the project needs to run.
++ "src/index.js" is the "entry point" that webpack expects to find the a JavaScript file.
+This JavaScript file is going to import all the modules the project needs to run.
 + Inside "src/index.js" I put a simple `console.log("Hello World!")`.
-+ The default output for webpack a main.js file in "dist/"
++ The default output for webpack is a "main.js" file in "dist/" directory.
 + To easily run webpack in development, I need to add some config to the "package.json" file, created by the "npm init...".
 Within the "scripts" object, I add the following property `"dev": "webpack --mode development"`